 We all know that simple actions such as brushing and flossing are important to maintain good oral health.
 Flossing the wrong way or not getting your teeth cleaned professionally can affect your oral health in the long term.
 At Saad Dentistry, we ensure that all our patients are always informed about different dental diseases.
 The right knowledge can help you to be prepared and take care of your oral health.
 Read the information provided below for your convenience.
 If you have any doubts or questions about dental procedures, please don’t hesitate to

 Because of our commitment to preventative dental care, we recommend a checkup every three months.
 Most dental problems start small but then they go through a rapid growth phase.
 Regular checkups enable us to identify these problems before they turn into serious conditions:

 Plaque, which is a sticky film of food and bacteria that forms constantly on your teeth, can harden in as little as 24 hours to become tartar.
 Even with proper brushing and flossing, most people aren’t able to remove all the plaque every day.
 The result is tartar buildup.

 Plaque and tartar buildup are the main causes of gingivitis which is an inflammation that makes gums swell and bleed.
-Gingivitis is reversible, but if it’s not treated, can lead to periodontal disease which is an infection that causes receding gums, bone loss, and sometimes, tooth loss.
+Gingivitis is reversible, but if it’s not treated, it can lead to periodontal disease.
+This is an infection that causes receding gums, bone loss and sometimes, tooth loss.

 The bacteria in plaque also cause tooth decay.
-A small cavity can easily be fixed but if it grows into the softer inner dentin layer of the tooth, it can reach the pulp chamber very quickly, causing pain and further infection.
+A small cavity can easily be fixed but if it grows into the softer inner dentin layer of the tooth, it can reach the pulp chamber very quickly.
+This causes pain and further infection.